ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 |/|specimen*.toml|Specimen and model data in one or more TOML-formatted files.
 File names must start with ‘specimen’ and have a suffix of .toml.
 These files are simply appended to the metadata.toml file when reading the dataset data.|
 |/data|Any|Raw and processing files in user-supplied directory hierarchy|

+### Validation

+The contents of a metadata.toml file can be validated using the data store schema.
+There are many online tools that can do this, and an offline version in Python will be provided (_to do_).
+It is also likely that it will be automatically validated when uploading a new data set.

 ## Data formats

 ### Dataset and model data